antlr4ide/antlr4ide/README.md

 * Open Eclipse Kepler (4.3)
 * Go to: ```Help > Install New Software...```
-* You need to Install XText 2.5.3
+* You need to Install XText 2.5.4
 * Copy and paste this url: http://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/ in the **Work with** text field
 * Hit Enter
 * Choose **XText 2.5.3**.
 NOTE: DON'T confuse with Xtend, you must choose Xtext
-* Now, copy and paste this url: https://rawgithub.com/jknack/antlr4ide/master/updates/release/4.3 in the **Work with** text field
+* Now, copy and paste this url: https://rawgit.com/jknack/antlr4ide/master/updates/release/4.3 in the **Work with** text field
 * Choose: **ANTLR 4 SDK IDE**.
 NOTE: If you don't see it, please unmark the **Group items by category** option
 * Click: Next and follow the normal Eclipse installation procedure
+* NOTE: If you found a handsake error, just add this entry ```-Djsse.enableSNIExtension=false``` to your ```eclipse.ini``` file.
+A detailed explanation is available [here](http://stackoverflow.com/questions/7615645/ssl-handshake-alert-unrecognized-name-error-since-upgrade-to-java-1-7-0)

 Usage
 =========